July 14, 2019 Weather Forecast

 Waikoloa

-This Afternoon: Mostly sunny, with a high near 86.
-Breezy, with a northeast wind around 16 mph, with gusts as high as 22 mph.
+Today: Mostly sunny, with a high near 86.
+Breezy, with a northeast wind 11 to 16 mph, with gusts as high as 22 mph.

 Tonight: Mostly clear, with a low around 68.
 Breezy, with an east wind 10 to 17 mph, with gusts as high as 24 mph.